Qomo-CHENG/OC-IPM/README.md

 ## Optimal Codes for Inner Product Masking

-We present here the exhaustive study of optimal linear codes for Inner Product Masking (IPM).
+We present here the exhaustive study of all linear codes for Inner Product Masking (IPM) and show how to choose optimal linear codes for IPM.

-Specifically, we give the optimal instances with *n*=2, 3 shares and *k*=4, 8 bits.
-All linear codes presented here are checked formally by Magma Computational Algebra System.
+Particularly, we give the optimal instances with *n*=2, 3 shares and *k*=4, 8 bits.
+All linear codes presented here are checked formally by Magma Computational Algebra System [<sup>[1]</sup>](http://magma.maths.usyd.edu.au/magma/).

 ## Basics

 ### 1. Weight enumerator of a linear code

-The weight enumerator [<sup>[1]</sup>](https://en.wikipedia.org/wiki/Enumerator_polynomial) specifies the number of codewords of the same Hamming weights in a linear code $\mathcal{C}$.
+The weight enumerator [<sup>[2]</sup>](https://en.wikipedia.org/wiki/Enumerator_polynomial) specifies the number of codewords of the same Hamming weights in a linear code $\mathcal{C}$.
 It is defined as:

 <img src="http://latex.codecogs.com/gif.latex?W_\mathcal{C}(X, Y) = \sum_{i=0}^n B_iX^{n-i}Y^i" />